platformsh/platformsh-docs/docs/src/administration/organizations.md

 1. Make the new organization owner a [project admin](./users.md#project-user-permissions) for the project you want to transfer.
-2. To ask for the transfer, from you organization account submit a [support ticket](https://console.platform.sh/-/users/~/tickets).
+2. To ask for the transfer, from your organization account submit a [support ticket](https://console.platform.sh/-/users/~/tickets).

 Once the transfer is completed, the new organization can administer all project settings and billing and receives future invoices.
 Ownership transfer automatically transfers subscription charges to the new organization.